pascme05/PyDTS/README.md

 | Avg     | 8.0        | 2.74           | 1.82         | 1.03        | 12.5             |

-As can be seen in the Table above the difficulty for estimating the temperatures in the different test ID varies significantly, with the lowest errors being found in test ID 62 and the highest in test ID60.
+As can be seen in the Table above the difficulty of estimating the temperatures in the different test IDs varies significantly, with the lowest errors being found in test ID 62 and the highest in test ID60.
 On average the results are better for the stator temperatures, which is in line with the input features being mostly stator quantities.
 To compare the results with the previously published literature a comparison of average errors was made.